-Jasmin is a ScreenSkills Edit Trainee based in the Midlands.
+Jasmin is a ScreenSkills Edit Trainee based in the Midlands with a passion for documentaries.
 Her latest credit is Horrible Histories: The Movie.
 She has experience transcoding dailies in DaVinci Resolve, importing and syncing rushes in Avid Media Composer as well as exporting cuts for upload, track laying temp sound effects and temp VFX editing including keying and compositing.
 Jasmin also has extensive knowledge of Adobe Premiere Pro having edited a fashion web series and a number of short films.
 She is a BRIT School and Ravensbourne Alumna.

 Winner of the Blockbuster Award 2017